History of Halifax, Nova Scotia: Postwar years

 After World War II, Halifax did not experience the postwar economic malaise it had so often experienced after previous wars.
 This was partially due to the Cold War which required continued spending on a modern Canadian navy.
 However, the city also benefited from a more diverse economy and postwar growth in government services and education.
 The 1960s–1990s saw less suburban sprawl than in many comparable Canadian cities in the areas surrounding Halifax.
 This was partly as a result of local geographies and topography (Halifax is extremely hilly with exposed granite not conducive to construction), a weaker regional and local economy, and a smaller population base than, for example, central Canada or New England.
 There were also deliberate local government policies to limit not only suburban growth but also put some controls on growth in the central business district to address concerns from heritage advocates.

-The late 1960s was a period of significant change and expansion of the city when surrounding areas of Halifax County were amalgamated into Halifax: Rockingham, Clayton Park, Fairview, Armdale, and Spryfield were all added in 1969.
+The late 1960s was a period of significant change and expansion of the city when surrounding areas of Halifax County were amalgamated into Halifax: Princes Lodge, Nova Scotia, Rockingham, Clayton Park, Fairview, Armdale, and Spryfield were all added in 1969.

 A desire to promote development by Halifax downtown business interests proposed demolishing the Halifax Citadel and leveling Citadel Hill to provide parking and encourage development in the late 1940s.
 However, recognition of the fort's historical significance and tourism potential led to the fort's preservation in 1956 and gradual restoration by Parks Canada as a city landmark and top tourism draw.

 Urban renewal plans in the 1960s and 1970s resulted in the loss of much of its heritage architecture and community fabric in large downtown developments such as the Scotia Square mall and office towers.
 However, a citizens protest movement limited further destructive plans such as a waterfront freeway called Harbour Drive, which opened the way for a popular and successful revitalized waterfront.
 A remainder of the cancelled freeway plan is the Cogswell Interchange.

 Selective height limits were also achieved to protect the views from Citadel Hill.
 However, municipal heritage protection remained weak with only pockets of heritage buildings surviving in the downtown and constant pressure from developers for further demolition.
 Selective height restrictions were adopted to protect views from Citadel Hill which triggered battles over proposed developments that would fill vacant lots or add height to existing historical structures.